kubernetes-sigs/gateway-api/geps/gep-4661/index.md

 This GEP enables Gateway owners to portably select the Kubernetes Service type provisioned by an in-cluster Gateway implementation, and establishes production-ready defaults for each service type so that common best practices are applied automatically.

-Concretely, this GEP has two goals:
+Concretely, this GEP:

-* Allow users to specify the scope of a service provisioned by an `In-Cluster` implementation, whether the provisioned Service should be of type `ClusterIP` or `LoadBalancer`.
+* Introduces new `AddressType` values that allow users to portably specify the scope of a service provisioned by an `In-Cluster` implementation — whether the provisioned Service should be a `ClusterIP` or an optimized `LoadBalancer` — as an explicit opt-in, without changing existing behavior.
-* Define normative requirements for each service type so that implementations ship with optimal defaults (e.g. `externalTrafficPolicy`)
+* Defines normative requirements per address type so that implementations ship with consistent, well-defined defaults (e.g. `externalTrafficPolicy`).

 ### Goals